HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 On July 15th 2021, Google announced that they were rolling out the [Page Experience Ranking Update](https://developers.google.com/search/blog/2021/04/more-details-page-experience).
 This comprises a few different signals, including mobile-friendliness, with the major new additions being the [Core Web Vitals metrics](https://web.dev/vitals/).

-Of particular interest to the mobile web is that the core web vitals part is[ mobile specific](https://support.google.com/webmasters/thread/104436075/core-web-vitals-page-experience-faqs-updated-march-2021), these metrics only play a part in the mobile results so far, although a roll out to desktop is planned in [February 2022](https://developers.google.com/search/blog/2021/11/bringing-page-experience-to-desktop).
+Of particular interest to the mobile web is that the core web vitals part is[mobile specific](https://support.google.com/webmasters/thread/104436075/core-web-vitals-page-experience-faqs-updated-march-2021), these metrics only play a part in the mobile results so far, although a roll out to desktop is planned in [February 2022](https://developers.google.com/search/blog/2021/11/bringing-page-experience-to-desktop).

 You can learn more about the role of mobile-friendliness and the core web vitals in SEO over in the [SEO Chapter](https://almanac.httparchive.org/en/2020/seo#mobile-friendliness).